Study Medicine in Top Universities

 The most common visa international medical graduates use to participate in U.S. GME programs is the J-1 visa.

-To apply for a J-1 visa, an IMG must meet the following criteria:
+To apply for a J-1 visa, one must meet the following criteria:

 Two-year home-country physical presence requirement

-Under the law, the following 3 circumstances can provide a waiver of the 2-year residency requirement:
+As per the law, the below 3 circumstances can provide a waiver of the 2-year residency requirement:

 The waiver applicant can demonstrate that he or she will suffer from persecution in his or her home country or country of last legal permanent residence.